-As at November 30, 2014, the Company had working capital of \$3,274,020 (which is calculated by adding back the liability for warrants denominated in foreign currency of \$593,709 to the net current assets of \$2,680,311) and cash and cash equivalents on hand of \$3,422,653.
-Substantially all of the Company's cash and cash equivalents are held at a major Canadian chartered bank in cashable guaranteed investment certificates bearing an annual interest rate of 1.45%.
+As at May 31, 2015, the Company had working capital of \$7,316,167 (calculated by adding back the deferred flow-through share premium of \$489,473 and the liability for warrants denominated in foreign currency of \$870,118 to the net current assets of \$5,956,576), and cash and cash equivalents on hand of \$7,580,276.
+Substantially all of the Company's cash and cash equivalents are held at a major Canadian chartered bank in cashable guaranteed investment certificates bearing annual interest rates of 1.15% to 1.4%.
 As at August 31, 2014, the Company had working capital of \$5,607,733 (which is calculated by adding back the liability for warrants denominated in foreign currency of \$1,720,622 to the net current assets of \$3,887,111) and cash and cash equivalents on hand of \$6,017,598.

-The Company's current operating expenditures, excluding expenditures on resource property work programs, are approximately \$400,000 per month.
-The Company's current anticipated resource property expenditures planned to be incurred during the year ending August 31, 2015 are budgeted at approximately \$1,500,000 (of which approximately \$1,260,000 was spent during the Quarter), with approximately \$1,000,000 of these expenditures being allocated to Nechalacho (of which approximately \$830,000 was spent during the Quarter) primarily to continue the project optimization work and ongoing permitting work.
-Further exploration work will be funded from the proceeds of the \$2.425 million flow-through private placement which closed on December 19, 2014 with the majority of these expenditures likely to be allocated to the East Kemptville Project.
+The Company's current operating expenditures, excluding expenditures on resource property work programs, are approximately \$420,000 per month.
+The Company's current anticipated resource property expenditures (excluding capitalized salaries and benefits) planned to be incurred during the year ending August 31, 2015 are budgeted at approximately \$3,200,000 (of which approximately \$1,642,000 was spent during the Period).

-The Company believes its present cash resources, along with anticipated funds to be raised through "at the market" issuances pursuant to the Sales Agreement described below, are sufficient to meet all of its current contractual obligations, administrative and overhead expenditures, and planned exploration programs until at least November 30, 2015.
-However, there can be no assurances that the Company will be able to raise additional funds required for all planned 2015 expenditures.
+The Company believes its present cash resources, along with anticipated funds to be raised through "at the market" issuances pursuant to the Sales Agreement described below, are sufficient to meet all of its current contractual obligations, administrative and overhead expenditures, and planned exploration programs until at least May 31, 2016.
+However, there can be no assurances that the Company will be able to raise additional funds required for all planned expenditures.
 As a result, certain expenditures may have to be delayed until sufficient funding has been raised.

-During the first quarter of Fiscal 2014, the Company entered into a sales agreement (the "Sales Agreement") with Cowen and Company, LLC ("Cowen"), pursuant to which the Company may, at its discretion and from time to time during the term of the Sales Agreement, sell, through Cowen, as agent and/or principal, such number of common shares of the Company as would result in aggregate gross proceeds to the Company of up to US\$25,000,000.
+In September 2013, the Company entered into a sales agreement (the "Sales Agreement") with Cowen and Company, LLC ("Cowen"), pursuant to which the Company may, at its discretion and from time to time during the term of the Sales Agreement, sell, through Cowen, as agent and/or principal, such number of common shares of the Company as would result in aggregate gross proceeds to the Company of up to US\$25,000,000.
 Sales of common shares will be made through "at the market" issuances on the NYSE MKT at the market price prevailing at the time of each sale, and, as a result, prices may vary.